 When distributions are made from the account for qualified educational expenses for this beneficiary, there is no taxation on the growth of the original investment.
-Educational expenses are broadly defined in Section 529 plans and can include things like uniforms, books, and even transportation.
+Educational expenses may include tuition, fees, books, supplies, and equipment that the educational institution requires for enrollment.

 If any of the account's distributions are not considered qualified, meaning that the money was spent on non-education-related items, then federal income tax will be due on the growth of the distributed investments and can also incur a 10% penalty.

 If a designated beneficiary does not go to college, or money remains unused, the parent or account owner can change the beneficiary—to a brother or niece, for example.
 The IRS rules are extremely flexible and allow the beneficiary to be changed to any immediate family member, as well as descendants of the original beneficiary.

 A Section 529 account is generally considered an asset of the parent, which means that 5.6% of the value is expected to be used toward college.
 This provides a significant advantage over UGMA/UTMA custodial accounts, which require that 20% of the assets be used toward college.

 Each state’s 529 plan is a little different, and many states use different investment managers to oversee fund assets.
 Your investment options are usually limited to the mutual funds offered within each unique plan.
 While you can generally use any plan to go to college in any state, you should check into whether or not certain state income tax benefits might apply to you.